digital-asset/daml-finance/docs/QUICKSTART.md

 ## The Asset Parameter

 `a`, as we already explained, is the type used to represent assets in our program.
 Keeping this generic means the library can be used with any asset representation.
-For example, you could use that in [lib-finance](https://github.com/digital-asset/lib-finance), but are not forced to do so.
+For example, you could use one of the instrument implementations in [Daml Finance](https://github.com/digital-asset/daml-finance), but are not forced to do so.

 ## The Observation Parameter